henry-jacq/photogram-old/README.md

 ```

 Apply migrations to database:
-- This will create the database with necessary tables and fields for photogram
+- This will create the database with necessary tables and fields for photogram.
 - NOTE: Before executing migrations, check that you are properly connected to the database.
 ```bash
 php migrations.php